akvankorlaar/blog-articles/published/Deep Learning Introduction 1.md

 We can chain these layers together.
 For this example, we will have the input layer, 3 artificial neurons in a first hidden layer, 3 artificial neurons in a second hidden layer and finally the output layer with 1 artificial neuron.
 From layer to layer, every artificial neuron is connected using weights.
 This means that with 2 input elements and 3 neurons in the first hidden layer we will have (2 x 3 ) 6 weights in between.
-From the first hidden layer to the second hidden layer, we will have 9 weights (3 * 3), and from the second hidden layer to the final layer we will have 3 weights (3 * 1).
+From the first hidden layer to the second hidden layer, we will have 9 weights (3 times 3), and from the second hidden layer to the final layer we will have 3 weights (3 times 1).
 The number of bias units equals the number of neurons, so that means in total our neural network will have 25 parameters (6 weights + 9 weights + 3 weights + 7 bias units).

 The following is a graphical representation of our neural network (excluding the bias units):